whobbes22/Languages-suggestor/README.md

 - CSS

 ## Setup:
-- Download / clone repo
+- Clone repository to your desktop
+- Navigate to the top level of the directory
-- open project
+- open "index.html" into browser of your choice
 - Answer all questions and hit "Find my language" button
     - or hit the "Randomize Me" button
 - Read about which language you should be learning